What is a pigment spot?

 We will first evaluate your skin problem, preferably with a Visia skin analysis to map your skin and give you a correct assessment of your pigmentation problem.
 We will then go through the treatment process so that you have a complete understanding of what will happen before, during, and after the treatment.

-Before the treatment itself, we will cleanse your skin and you will be given glasses to protect your eyes from the light.
-We will then apply a cold gel to your skin to make the treatment more comfortable for you, but you will still feel a little discomfort during the treatment itself.
+Before the treatment itself, we will cleanse your skin and place protective goggles over your eyes to shield them from the light.
+We will then apply a cooling gel to your skin to make the treatment more comfortable for you; however, you may still feel a slight discomfort during the procedure.

-Some people describe the pain as feeling like a rubber band being snapped against your skin.
-This is a pain that most people can tolerate without any problems.
+Some people describe the sensation as a rubber band snapping against your skin.
+This is a sensation that most people can tolerate without any problems.

 Removal of pigment spots and melasma is performed at our clinics in Bergen city center and at Knarvik Senter.